Hung Hsiu-chu

-Hung recalled, "I remember that the police visited our house frequently when I was a child.
-My parents sometimes frightened the children by saying that the police will visit if we misbehaved."
-But her father never dwelt on the past in front of the children: "although my father had resentments toward the authorities, regrets within his heart, and guilt for the family and children, he never expressed those feelings.
-I only heard him complain once to my mother, 'Haven't the KMT hurt us enough?'"
-Even with the family in a poor financial status after his release from prison, Hung's father was still hospitable to his friends and often invited them over for dinner and conversation.

-Early life
+Early life and education

 Hung was born in Taipei County on 7 April 1948 as the second eldest child of the family.
+Her father, Hung Zi-yu (洪子瑜), born in Yuyao, Zhejiang, was a victim of political prosecution during the White Terror in Taiwan.
 Hung attended Dongyuan Elementary School and Taipei Second Girls' High School (now Taipei Municipal Zhongshan Girls High School).
 She excelled in public speaking and storytelling contests even as far back as elementary school and won many awards.
 A reporter from The China Times called Hung "the talkative little genius" when she won first place in a citywide storytelling contest as a fifth grader.
 In high school, she lost to Chiao Jen-ho in a speech contest (Chiao later became her college classmate).
 Hung said, "That was one of the only two public speaking contest losses in my life."
 (The other one was to renowned author Liu Yong.)
 During her schooling, she had excellent skills in speech and writing, but her weakness was math, scoring very poorly in math in the college entrance exams.

-Hung's father had high expectations of her to pursue an education in law due to his own political persecution experience.
-Hung thus only applied to six law schools, and was accepted by the College of Chinese Culture (the present-day Chinese Culture University) in Taipei at the Department of Law with a tuition-waiver scholarship from Chang Chi-yun, the college's founder.
+Hung's father had high expectations of her to pursue an education in law due to his experience being politically persecuted.
+Hung thus only applied to six law schools, and was accepted by the College of Chinese Culture (the present-day Chinese Culture University) in Taipei at the Department of Law with a full-tuition scholarship from Chang Chi-yun, the college's founder.
 During college, Hung worked in the evenings as a tutor to help support her family and pay for her college expenses.
+She graduated from Chinese Culture University with a Bachelor of Laws (LL.B.) in 1970.